OUTDOOR EDUCATION TEACHING METHOD

 07. Know the importance of literacy and numeracy to their content area and can incorporate strategies to support literacy and numeracy in their teaching.

 08. Know how to integrate learning and student understanding across content areas.

 Select to view your study options…

 Subject Instance Co-ordinatorAlison Lugg

-One 2.0 hours workshop per week on weekdays during the day and delivered via face-to-face.
+One 2.0 hours workshop per week on weekdays during the day from week 12 to week 24 and delivered via face-to-face.

-One 1.0 hours lecture per week on weekdays during the day and delivered via face-to-face.
+One 1.0 hours lecture per week on weekdays during the day from week 12 to week 24 and delivered via face-to-face.